The 5 Best Product Walkthrough Tools of 2021 | Userpilot

 - Userpilot also incorporates a whole suite of complementary tools: analytics that allow you to assess the performance of your onboarding; A/B testing capabilities and advanced segmentation that allow you to build ever-more effective and personalized walkthroughs; and a wide range of one-click integrations with other software tools.

-- With an exclusive focus on product onboarding and adoption, everything in the Userpilot product package is geared towards getting users to realize value, fast.
+- With an exclusive focus on product onboarding and adoption, everything in the Userpilot product package is geared towards getting new users to realize value, fast.

 - Quick and simple to deploy, requiring only a Chrome extension download and installation of a JS snippet across your site.
-After that you can create all your in-app experiences without code!
+After that you can create all your in-app user experiences without code!

 - With an entry price of $249 per month, it’s one of the cheapest tools out there – + Every user has full access to all the features, regardless of the plan.
 The pricing is only based on MAUs.